fniessink/toisto/docs/software.md

 Labels are a objects with language identifiers as keys and list of labels as values.
 Currently, the built-in JSON files contain English with identifier `en`, Finnish with identifier `fi`, and Dutch with identifier `nl`.

 Each label always has at least two keys: `concept` and `label`:
-- The `concept` contains one identifier of the concept that the label describes or a list of concept identifiers.
+- The `concept` contains either one identifier of the concept that the label describes or a list of concept identifiers.
 - The `label` contains the label itself.
 It is either a string or an object containing different grammatical forms of the label.

 If you add new languages to the built-in files, or create your own JSON files, be sure to check that the language identifiers used are listed in the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry).